tolo38/usefull/all/C++.use.md

 - `int tab[24]`				initialise an array of 24 int
 - <cite>It is not possible to add elements into an array.
 An array has a constant number of elements through its lifetime</cite>
 - Therefore you need pointers

+namespace
+---
+Is the best way to organise and split the code into private chunk
+use anonyme namespace to hide variable to the outside

 pointeur
 -------